lighthall-lab/lab-manual/policies.md

 There is a lab template for posters that you are free to modify as you see fit, but the header and general aesthetic should stay similar.
 If you have ideas for how to improve the poster template, please show the lab so we can decide whether to implement them as a group.
 This will help increase the visibility of our lab at conferences.
 (Don't believe me?
 Check out the various lab "walls" at the next conference you attend.)
 There is no template for talks, and I encourage you to use your own style of presentation as long as it is polished and clear.

-### A note on colors
-The PRC is red,<br>
-the PHC is blue.<br>
-All other colors<br>
-are up to you.<br>

 ## Lab travel
 The lab will typically pay for full-time lab members to present their work at major conferences (e.g., SFN, CNS, CEMS).
 In general, the work should be "new" in that it has not been presented previously, and it should be appropriate for the conference.
 When I set our grant budgets, I estimate $1500 per trip, so your reimbursable costs should be around that amount or less.
 Meal costs will be reimbursed for people who are presenting work from the lab.
 The lab will also pay for new grad students and postdocs to attend one conference in their first year in lab.
 If travel expenses are being paid off of a grant, additional restrictions may apply (talk to me).
 All of these guidelines, of course, depend on the availability of funds.

 ## Recommendation letters
 Letters of recommendation are one of the many benefits of working in a research lab.
 I will write a letter for any student or lab member who has spent at least one year in the lab.
 Letters will be provided for shorter-term lab members in exceptional circumstances (e.g., new graduate students or postdocs applying for fellowships).
 I maintain this policy because I do not think that I can adequately evaluate someone who has been around for less than a year.

 To request a letter of recommendation, please adhere to the deadline requirements described above.
 Send me your current CV and any relevant instructions for the contents of the letter.
 If you are applying for a grant, send me your specific aims or a short summary of the grant.
 In some but not all cases, I may ask you to draft a letter, which I will then revise to be consistent with my evaluation.
 This will ensure that I do not miss any details about your work that you think are relevant to the position you're applying for, and it will also help me complete the letter in a timely fashion.